Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers: Material and Methods

 We here show that ECC is, in principle, applicable to any tweezer platform, and detail which states can be used for the $\ket{{\downarrow}}$ and $\ket{{\uparrow}}$ when implementing ECC.
 Our present work uses strontium, and a generalization to other alkaline-earth(-like) atoms is trivial, so we focus on platforms using molecules and alkalis (Fig.~\ref{Fig_platforms}).

 As discussed in the main text, the two key ingredients to implement ECC are (i) driving sideband transitions between $\ket{{\downarrow}}$ and $\ket{{\uparrow}}$, and (ii) the ability to selectively detect $\ket{{\downarrow}}$ while $\ket{{\uparrow}}$ is shelved.
-These ingredients are present in both molecules and alkalis.
+We note that the erasure cooling scheme should work even given a differential trap depth between the ground and excited electronic states (i.e. non-magic trapping) as long as an efficient sideband drive can be implemented, via e.g. a frequency chirp~\cite{Holzl2023} or a composite pulse.
+These ingredients are present for alkali atoms~\cite{Kaufman2012} and also for molecules with an optical cycling transition~\cite{Anderegg2019,Vilas2024,Zhang2022B} (for which resolved sideband cooling~\cite{Lu2024,Bao2023} and molecular rearrangement~\cite{Picard2024} have recently been demonstrated).

-For molecules (Fig.~\ref{Fig_platforms}A), good candidates are two different rotational states, such as $\ket{{\downarrow}} = X^2\Sigma^+, N=1$ and $\ket{{\uparrow}} = X^2\Sigma^+, N=3$ in calcium fluoride.
+For molecules (Fig.~\ref{Fig_platforms}A), good candidates are two different rotational states, such as $\ket{{\downarrow}} = X^2\Sigma^+, N=1$ and \mbox{$\ket{{\uparrow}} = X^2\Sigma^+, N=3$} in calcium fluoride.
 Sideband transitions can be achieved through Raman processes, and selective imaging of $\ket{{\downarrow}}$ is achieved through driving the closed-transition to $A^2\Pi_{1/2}$, for which $\ket{{\uparrow}}$ is shelved.

 For alkalis (Fig.~\ref{Fig_platforms}B), good candidates are two different hyperfine states, such as $\ket{{\downarrow}} = \ket{5S_{1/2},F=2,m_F=2}$ and $\ket{{\uparrow}} = \ket{5S_{1/2},F=1,m_F=1}$ in rubidium 87.
 Sideband transitions can be achieved through a Raman process, and selective imaging of $\ket{{\downarrow}}$ is achieved through driving the closed-transition to $\ket{5P_{3/2},F=3,m_F=3}$, for which $\ket{{\uparrow}}$ is shelved.